This cranberry stuffing is packed with flavor from tart cranberries, savory onions and herbs, and tender breadcrumbs. Perfect for Thanksgiving!

 - 4 cups chicken stock

-- 2 (12 ounce) packages cubed unseasoned white and wheat bread stuffing
+- 24 oz cubed unseasoned white and wheat bread stuffing

 - Melt butter and saute onion and celery for five minutes over medium heat.
 Add in cranberries, fresh chopped herbs and seasonings.
 Saute for an additional minute.